The Lean Language Reference

 (R : ααProp) : List αProp

-Pairwise R l means that all the elements with earlier indexes are R-related to all the elements with later indexes.
+Pairwise R l means that all the elements of l with earlier indexes are R-related to all the elements with later indexes.

-For example if R = (··) then it asserts l has no duplicates, and if R = (·<·) then it asserts that l is (strictly) sorted.
+For example, Pairwise (· ·) l asserts that l has no duplicates, and if Pairwise (· < ·) l asserts that l is (strictly) sorted.

 Constructors